JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.3/Notes.md

 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.2/1.2.3/images/phases.png" height="500">

 ### Waterfall Method
 Involves cascading from one stage in development to another, where each stage is clearly seperated and identifyable.
-In some cases going back to the previous stage can happen when re-assesing and re-working a project.
+One stage is finished before the next is started and in some cases going back to the previous stage can happen when re-assesing and re-working a project.
+Aims to reduce changes requirements during development, goals are clearly stated from the start.

 Advantages
 - Very simple and easy to understand